Major Projects Completed Schemes

 The completed works includes:

-• 2 point closures / modal filters
+• Two point closures and modal filters

-• 3 new zebra crossings
+• Three new zebra crossings

 • Off-road path widening and additional lighting